jmquigs/ModelMod/Docs/devguide/README.md

 The remainder of this document describes the different phases of ModelMod.

+## Components

+ModelMod has the following binary components:
+* MMManaged.dll: contains the core F# snapshot and mod loading code
+* ModelMod.dll: contains c++ native code, including wrappers for D3D COM, and code for initializing the CLR and loading MMManaged.dll.
+* MMLoader.exe: watches for appearance of the target program in OS process list, and ensures that ModelMod.dll is loaded into that program.
+* MMLaunch: WPF application that allows you to configure ModelMod for use with a target game.
+It directly executes MMLoader and manages the loader life cycle.

 ## Injection

+The first phase of ModelMod is injection.
+The native code in ModelMod.dll must be inserted into the target process.
+It used to be that one could simply launch the target process directly with all threads suspended, and then patch up certain core functions so that they load your target DLL.
+With the advent of Steam games and other self-updating technologies, this approach no longer works, because the game will often re-launch itself and you lose your patched code.

+The MMLoader program works around this problem.
+It continuously monitors the OS process list, looking for a target process by executable name.
+Once found, the monitor immediately suspends the program.
+It them patches the code to load ModelMod.dll and resumes thread execution.
+Usually this works, but since the process is inherently racey, it can fail; in the event of failure, ModelMod just lets the target run unpatched to avoid data corruption.
+The user must restart the game to try again.

+Another way to do this style of DLL injection is to rename the injected dll to something used by the game (e.g, "D3D9.dll"), export certain key functions from the DLL, and make sure that modified DLL is on the load path, usually by copying it into the game directory.
+ModelMod does not currently support this method, but it would be useful to add it, since certain games require it.
+Specifically, any game that creates D3D9 from a secondary DLL, not the main executable, cannot currently be patched by the hook code in ModelMod.dll.

 ## Object Selection
 ## Snapshot
 ## Mod file creation